yume-chan/node-svn/README.md

 ## Patches

-1. Patch subversion configuration script to support new apr-util header format from apr-2.
-1. Patch subversion configuration script to change the hardcoded expat searching path.
 2. Patch subversion SQLite initialization to use **Serialize** mode (see [Thread Safety](#Thread-safey)).
-1. Patch libexpat to include `expat.h` in package.
 1. Patch serf to support new version of OpenSSL (with `OPENSSL_NO_DEPRECATED` on)

 ## Building